How to Have the Best Year of Your Life: 4 Ideas to Revolutionize your Resolutions!

 Most people obsess over things that simply don’t increase their happiness.
 As I argue in my book, Broken Escalators, circumstantial things (like money, jobs, marital status, geographical locations, & good looks) only affect our happiness by a variance of 10%.
 And yet, for many of us, these pursuits are what highjack 90% of our time (not to mention, our prayers!)
 Naturally, if you’re pursuing a goal that simply doesn’t fulfill you, it shouldn’t surprise you that you’re going to lose motivation!
-So, get off the treadmill of the elusive happiness and figure this out before you waste years of your life on meaningless pursuits.
+So, get off the “treadmill of elusive happiness” and figure this out before you waste years of your life pursuing meaningless goals!

-(3).
-Don’t set goals without setting sub-goals & and identifying obstructions: Most people simply don’t think their goals through enough.
-Many of our goals simply aren’t realistic in light of our other roles in life.
+But here’s the Gist: Most people don’t think their goals through enough.
 Quite often we fail to make our goals measurable on a monthly and weekly basis.
 And even if we did, quite often, we fail to internalize those goals on a monthly basis.
 So here’s what I do: whenever I set goals, I like to break them down into monthly subgoals.
 In other words, I ask the question: what are the 10 things that need to happen on a regular basis in order for this larger goal to be accomplished and by when?
 And then I ask another version of this same question: what are the 10 things that could obstruct all of this from happening.